Right to healthcare services in Norway

 On the Helsenorge website, you can read more about what applies for employees working in Norway who live in another country.

-What are you entitled to if you become ill during a temporary stay in Norway?
+If you become ill during a temporary stay in Norway

-If your stay in Norway is temporary (holiday, short courses, or similar) you are entitled to healthcare help in the event of serious injury or illness.
+If your stay in Norway is temporary (holiday, short educational course, or similar) you are entitled to healthcare in the event of serious injury or illness.
 You should have with you an approved ID document and a European Health Insurance Card (EHIC).

 Patients living in another Nordic country may be entitled to payment of additional expenses for the journey home.
 This applies only in connection with essential healthcare services that are provided because of illness or injury that occurred during a temporary stay in Norway.